tomncooper/strimzi-secure-kafka-examples/scram-sha-tls/README.md

 ```

 This will create a Kafka cluster with:
-- A internal listener on port 9092 with no TLS or authentication.
-This is for debugging and internal communication.
+- An internal listener on port 9093 with TLS encryption and SCRAM-SHA-512 authentication.
 - An external NodePort listener on port 9094 with TLS encryption and SCRAM-SHA-512 authentication.
 - A Kafka topic named `test-topic-1`.
 - A Kafka topic named `test-topic-2`.